Word of Mouth (Toni Basil album)

-Word of Mouth is the debut studio album by Toni Basil.
+Word of Mouth is the debut studio album by American singer Toni Basil.
 It was first released in May 1981 in the United Kingdom and April 1982 in the United States.
-The album featured the number-one worldwide hit "Mickey".
-The album also contains three covers of songs by Devo who also performed on three tracks ("Be Stiff", "Space Girls", and "You Gotta Problem", a re-titled version of Devo's song "Pity You").
-The US version of the album added the songs "Rock On" and "Shoppin' from A to Z", deleting "Hanging Around".
-The album was certified Gold by the RIAA.
+The album features the number-one worldwide hit "Mickey", as well as three covers of songs by Devo, who also performed on those three tracks ("Be Stiff", "Space Girls", which is a re-titled "Space Girl Blues", and "You Gotta Problem", which is a re-titled "Pity You").
+The U.S. version of the album added the songs "Rock On" (a David Essex cover) and "Shoppin' from A to Z", deleting "Hanging Around".
+Word of Mouth was certified Gold by the RIAA.
+Basil also released a video album for Word of Mouth.

 Chart performance

 The lead single "Mickey" became an international hit, earning a double platinum certification.
 The album, which was released shortly after, was also a success, peaking at number 22 and receiving a Gold certification.
 However, the following singles, "Nobody" in the UK and "Shoppin' from A to Z" in the US, both under-performed, which cut the album's success short.
 It also reached number 27 on the New Zealand albums chart.